 For small companies, which often have more limited resources, this is especially true.
-As a result, organizations withhold active certification and are considered an SME, will be permitted one additional year to comply with the new requirements implemented within this version of The CarbonNeutral Protocol, which in total provides a grace period of two years.
-Companies that qualify as an SME can defer new requirements in their certification renewal up to two times in total across the grace periods.
+As a result, organizations which hold active certification and are considered an SME, will be permitted one year to comply with the new requirements implemented within this version of The CarbonNeutral Protocol, in addition to the grace period specified above.
 Illustrative examples of the application of the grace period for SMEs are shown in Table 2.